ucdavisdatalab/workshop_intermediate_r/README.md

 # Workshop: Intermediate R

 _[UC Davis DataLab](https://datalab.ucdavis.edu/)_
-_Winter 2023_
-_Instructor: Nick Ulle <<naulle@ucdavis.edu>>_
+_Authors: Nick Ulle <<naulle@ucdavis.edu>>, Wes Brooks <<wbrooks@ucdavis.edu>>_

 * [Reader](https://ucdavisdatalab.github.io/workshop_intermediate_r/)

 This is the reader for all of UC Davis DataLab's Intermediate R workshop series.
-There are currently two:

-1. _Thinking in R_, which is about understanding how R works, how to diagnose and fix bugs in code, and how to estimate and measure performance characteristics of code.
+They are:

+1. _Data Visualization_ (in development)

 2. _Cleaning Data & Automating Tasks_, which is about how to clean and prepare messy data such as dates, times, and text for analysis, and how to use loops or other forms of iteration to automate repetitive tasks.

-Each series is independent and consists of 2 sessions (equivalently, 2 chapters in this reader).
+3. _Thinking in R_, which is about understanding how R works, how to diagnose and fix bugs in code, and how to estimate and measure performance characteristics of code.

+The material for each series is in a separate part of the reader.

 After completing both series, students will have a better understanding of language features, packages, and programming strategies, which will enable them